agitter/adaptyvbio-egfr/README.md

 Should I bias my BindCraft settings toward short sequences, or would that hurt success in the lab?
 The round 1 winner `martin.pacesa-EGFR_l138_s90285_mpnn2` had length 138 and a ESM2 650M PLL of -320.68, which would put it at risk of falling out of the top 100 in round 2!

-I decided to try multiple BindCraft settings and score them with ESM2 PLL and our own biophysics-based protein language model [METL](https://doi.org/10.1101/2024.03.15.585128).
+I decided to try multiple BindCraft settings and score the generated sequences with ESM2 PLL and our own biophysics-based protein language model [METL](https://doi.org/10.1101/2024.03.15.585128).
 We know METL-Global has problems generalizing to all protein folds, but I also expected no one else would use it (creativity points!) and couldn't resist the opportunity for some self-promotion.

 ## Lessons learned
-BindCraft was fairly easy to run in my local research computing facility given the complexity of the underlying model.
+BindCraft was fairly easy to run in my local research computing facility (CHTC) given the complexity of the underlying model.
 I did not initially anticipate how much GPU memory and time it would require when running with the full EGFR sequence as input.
 I wasted time with failed jobs that ran out of GPU memory or hit runtime limits.

 I was slightly dismayed by the aesthetics of my designs.
-My final submissions were all bland: small and helical predicted structures.
+My final submissions were all bland: small, helical predicted structures.
 I tried penalizing helicity in a few runs, but didn't explore that deeply, and those results were not my best-scoring sequences.
+I did include some in my initial submissions.
-I'm jealous of the [solenoid](https://x.com/_judewells/status/1853805775807758465) Jude Wells showed.
+I'm jealous of the [solenoid](https://x.com/_judewells/status/1853805798641541625) Jude Wells showed.
 Maybe elegance can be part of the selection process for the second set of 100.

 Besides those minor gripes, running BindCraft was pleasant.